How long does it really take to lose 20 pounds?

 What -20 lb actually feels like at the destination

 Two clothing sizes.
 Better sleep.
 Knees thank you.
-Confidence shows up in small ways before you notice — other people see it before you do.
+Confidence shows up in small ways before you notice.
+Other people see it before you do.

 Try the calculator